 Any approach will elicit an emotional response in the reader.
 Whether leading with an emotional appeal or with dispassionate facts, the desired emotional response is always the same, "Yes.
 I am in the right place."

 Jony Ive, Apple's chief of design, reported the design effort was to, "simplify, remove and reduce," when discussing the revolutionary iPod, iPad and iPhone.
+Dieter Rams, whose designs are associated with Braun products, wrote "good design is as little as possible.
+Less, but better, because it concentrates on the essential aspects."
 Simplify each page to a clear focus.
 Useless clutter harms conversion.
 Remove irrelevant content, images and extra columns to leave only the useful elements.

 Where appropriate, use conventions to minimize confusion.
 If two fields are usually called, "User name," and, "Password," then use the conventional names instead of creative names.
 To aid momentum, use unity to keep the layout consistent as the visitor moves through the website.